defuse/bqp/blog-source/content/when-is-quantum-key-distribution-worth-using.md

 or just insert a backdoor into the system by [damaging some of its parts with a laser](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.94.030302).
-What's happening here is that a QKD protocol is proven secure assuming some theoretical model of its components and these attacks show is that the components can be made to act differently than the models predict, those differences leading to security vulnerabilities.
+What's happening here is that a QKD protocol is proven secure assuming some theoretical model of its implementation components and these attacks show that the components can be made to act differently than the models predict, those differences leading to security vulnerabilities.

 Conventional cryptography can have side-channel vulnerabilities, which are